saratoga8/motion_notifier/README.md

 - notification - item with the info about detection(e.g. pictures, timestamp, etc)
 - client - application receiving notifications(e.g. Telegram bot)
 - media - resources of detection. e.g. video/pics/sound
+- session - system running:
-- session - system running
+             - session on - when the system runs and can get detections
-            session on - when the system runs and can get detections session off - when the system runs and can't get detections
+             - session off - when the system runs and can't get detections